Allied Victory in World War I

 On June 28, 1919, representatives of the Allied Powers and Germany signed the Treaty of Versailles, ending World War I. The agreement was signed precisely five years after the assassination of Archduke Franz Ferdinand.

 The treaty stripped Germany of 25,000 square miles and more than seven million people.
 The pact also limited Germany’s military and forced them to pay for the cost of the war.
-The economic burdens of the treaty kept Germany in poverty and was a factor in the rise of Adolf Hitler.
+The economic burdens of the treaty were a factor in the rise of Adolf Hitler and another World War.